M-Junaid/Multimodel-Rag/README.md

    - "What does the revenue chart show?"
    - "Summarize the main findings"
    - "What are the key metrics?"
+   - "Explain the data visualization"

 ### Image Search
 1. Upload a PDF manual or report
 2. Take a photo or upload an image
+3. Ask specific questions about the image
-3. Get analysis of similar content in the PDF
+4. Get analysis of similar content in the PDF

+### Advanced Features
+- **Camera Input**: Take photos directly from your device
+- **Image Questions**: Ask specific questions about uploaded images
+- **Context Display**: View retrieved text and images that influenced responses
+- **Adjustable Search**: Modify number of search results

 ## 🔧 Configuration